 I was born and raised in Olympia, Washington.
-I did my undergrad at Carnegie Mellon University.
-I am currently based out of San Francisco.
+I studied at Carnegie Mellon University, graduating with a B.S. in Computer Science in May 2020.

-Outside of work, I enjoy spending time with friends, rock climbing, and playing tennis.
+Outside of work, I enjoy spending time with friends, reading, rock climbing, and playing tennis.
 I also love to travel, explore, and learn.

 This was the beginning of my hackathon career.

 The idea for a robotic ramen machine actually came about before I entered college.

 Over the summer, I was direct messaging my future roommate, and we were fantasizing

 how great an automatic ramen machine would be.
 Ramen is the quintessential college

 meal, and since we all know we're too busy studying, a ramen robot seems necessary

 for a college student's life.
 A few weeks into college, we heard about CMU's